dannylee1020/openpo/README.md

 > [!NOTE]
 > OpenRouter does not natively support structured outputs.
 This leads to inconsistent behavior from some models when structured output is used with OpenRouter.
 >
-> It is recommended to default to HuggingFace models or OpenAI and Anthropic models on OpenRouter when structured output is used.
+> It is recommended to use HuggingFace models for structured output.

 ```python